 An in-depth cadastral project requiring field-work and a full dataset for LINZ lodgement.
 Advanced case studies of cadastral surveys, limited title surveys, surveyor’s responsibilities, digital cadastres, licensing issues.

 Students will examine advanced case studies in definition, especially legal case studies of claims for adverse possession.
-Viewpoints will be provided from agencies involved in the cadastral arena by means of lectures by Land Information New Zealand (LINZ) senior surveyors, prominent private practitioners, etc. To this end topical NZ cadastral issues will be examined and an understanding given of NZ surveying licensing and auditing processes.
-A major field survey will be undertaken by the students operating in pairs, and a full CSD will be prepared individually in Landonline.
+Viewpoints will be provided from agencies involved in the cadastral arena by means of lectures by a prominent private practitioners etc. To this end topical NZ cadastral issues will be examined, and an understanding given of NZ surveying licensing and auditing processes.
+A major field survey will be undertaken by the students operating as a pair, and a full CSD prepared individually in Landonline.

 |Paper title||Cadastral Surveying 3|